sp9wpn/freq_cycler/aprs_cycles_howto.md

 8. Adjust parameters in `[aprs_cycles]` section config.cfg to your liking.

+9. AprsGPIO option in the config is used to set Raspberry Pi GPIO pin high/low when APRS scan mode is active.
+   This can be used for switching antennas and filters.

-9. Restart freq_cycler.py with extra `-aprsscan` argument.
+10. Restart freq_cycler.py with extra `-aprsscan` argument.

-10. For normal operation, incorporate actions and changes from steps 3, 4, 6, 7, 9 above into your startup script.
+11. For normal operation, incorporate actions and changes from steps 3, 4, 6, 7, 10 above into your startup script.